U.S. cyber attacks on Iranian targets not successful, Iran minister says

 Stuxnet, widely believed to have been developed by the United States and Israel, was discovered in 2010 after it was used to attack a uranium enrichment facility in the Iranian city of Natanz.

-Washington accused Tehran of stepping up cyber attacks.
+The United States has also accused Iran of stepping up cyber attacks.

-Officials have detected a rise in “malicious cyber activity” directed at the United States by people tied to the Iranian government, Chris Krebs, director of the Department of Homeland Security’s cybersecurity agency, said on Saturday on Twitter.
+Last year, Trump withdrew the United States from a 2015 accord between Iran and world powers that curbed its nuclear program in exchange for easing sanctions.
+Relations in the region have worsened significantly since then.

+Trump said on Sunday he was not seeking war with Iran and would be prepared to seek a deal to bolster its flagging economy, an apparent move to defuse tensions.

+“Everyone saw the downing of the unmanned drone,” navy commander Rear Admiral Hossein Khanzadi was quoted as saying by the Tasnim news agency.

+“I can assure you that this firm response can be repeated, and the enemy knows it.”

-Reporting by Bozorgmehr Sharafedin; Editing by Clarence Fernandez
+Reporting by Bozorgmehr Sharafedin; Editing by Clarence Fernandez, Robert Birsel